Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 ```

 Here we are using the `org.alfresco.event.sdk.handling.filter.IsFileFilter`, which will make sure that the event handler
-is triggered only when the node type is `cm:content` or subtype thereof.
+is triggered only when the node type is `cm:content` or subtype thereof, which represents files.

 For a complete list of events see the [events extension point]({% link content-services/latest/develop/oop-ext-points/events.md %})
 documentation.
 For a complete list of Event Filters available in the SDK see this [section](#eventfilter).